ray-project/ray/doc/source/data/monitoring-your-workload.rst

 Ray dashboard metrics
 ~~~~~~~~~~~~~~~~~~~~~

 For an even finer view, see the Ray Data section in the :ref:`Metrics tab <dash-metrics-view>`.
-This section contains time-series views of all metrics emitted by Ray Data, grouped by operator.
+This section contains time-series views of all metrics emitted by Ray Data.
+Execution metrics are grouped by dataset and operator, and iteration metrics are grouped by dataset.

 The metrics recorded are: